GregRos/parjs/README.2.md

 If `myString` changed when it parsed something, it would influence both `variant1` and `variant2`, which is obviously undesirable.

-## Result
+## Results and rejection

+### Success

 All parses return some sort of result when they parse something.
 In the past, there used to be silent parsers that didn't return results, but this is not the case anymore.

+When a parser succeeds, it returns an object that contains:

+1. The final result value.
+2. The final state of the parser.
+3. The status (which is `OK`)

 The result of a parser has the property `value` that exposes its result value.

-## Rejection
+### Rejection

-When parsers don't succeed for an input, they reject or fail.
+When parsers don't succeed for an input, they reject (or fail).
 There are several different kinds of failure:

 1. A *soft* failure is an expected failure which can be easily recovered from.
 It usually means that a parser is not appropriate for parsing a given input and another parser should be attempted.
 2. A *hard* failure usually signals unexpected input.
 Recovering from this failure may require backtracking a non-constant distance.
 Combinators like `or` will recover from a hard failure.